mirqr/cloudlab-fed/README.md

 2. **Scaling based on CPU Utilization**: the auto-scaling group for the clients has a scaling policy based on average CPU utilization.
     - **Target Tracking Scaling Policy**: it tries to maintain the group's average CPU utilization close to the set target (50% for demonstration puroposes).
 3. **Security**: The **`InstanceSecurityGroup`** opens up all ports for inbound traffic from any IP (0.0.0.0/0).
 This can be restricted to the required ports, like 8080 generally used by Flower FL framework, and 22 for SSH.
-4. **EC2 Instance Images**: A custom AMI (ami-030c79dfe54c09450), derived from the standard Amazon Linux 2 AMI (HVM) with an SSD Volume Type, has been crafted and published with preloaded packages.
+4. **Custom EC2 Instance Images**: A custom AMI (ami-030c79dfe54c09450), derived from the standard Amazon Linux 2 AMI (HVM) with an SSD Volume Type, has been crafted and published with preloaded packages.
 This drastically reduces boot time for instances.
 5. **Dependencies**: The **`ClientsAutoScalingGroup`** depends on the **`FedServerEC2Instance`**.
 This ensures the server is up and running before any clients are launched.
 6. **Email Notifications**: The system is set to send email notifications for various scaling events.
 7. **S3 Bucket Interactions**: Initially, the idea was to deploy federated learning scripts to EC2 instances using Amazon S3.
 However, this approach was set aside due to cost concerns related to data transfers on a free-tier AWS account and to avoid setting up specific IAM permissions for EC2-S3 interaction.
 Commented lines referencing S3 in the code remain as a hint to this initial consideration and for future development.